-- 1. Items entered must be ready for display in the home: pictures framed, wall hangings and pictures ready to hang, etc. Make sure hangers are strong enough to support the item.
+- 1. Exhibits must be ready for display (artwork framed, wall hangings and pictures ready to hang, etc.) or the member must explain how a larger, heavier exhibit will be displayed.
+Make sure hangers are strong enough to support the item.
 Command Strips or other quick attach products are usually not adequate hangers.
 Items not ready for display will be dropped one ribbon placing. - 2.
 Exhibit write-up/information must include source of inspiration and/or references indicating where the idea or information was obtained, giving credit to original author(s)/designer(s)/artist(s).